+Approved storage facility

+A facility for the storage of explosive materials conforming to the requirements of the OSHA regulation and covered by a license or permit issued under authority of the Bureau of Alcohol,

+Blast area

+The area in which explosives loading and blasting operations are being conducted

+Blasting agent

-- 1. Approved storage facility a facility for the storage of explosive materials conforming to the requirements of the OSHA regulation and covered by a license or permit issued under authority of the Bureau of Alcohol, Tobacco, and Firearms - 2.
-Blast area the area in which explosives loading and blasting operations are being conducted - 3.
-Blasting agent a blasting agent is any material or mixture consisting of a fuel and oxidizer used for blasting, but not classified an explosive and in which none of the ingredients is classified as an explosive provided the furnished (mixed) product cannot be detonated with a No. 8 test blasting cap when confined.
-A common blasting agent presently in use is a mixture of ammonium nitrate (NH(4) NO(3)) and carbonaceous combustibles, such as fuel oil or coal, and may either be procured, premixed and packaged from explosives companies or mixed in the field. - 4.
-Blasting cap a metallic tube closed at one end, containing a charge of one or more detonating compounds, and designed for and capable of detonation from the sparks or flame from a safety fuse inserted and crimped into the open end - 5.
-Detonating cord a flexible cord containing a center core of high explosives which when detonated, will have sufficient strength to detonate other cap sensitive explosives with which it is in contact - 6.
-Stemming a suitable inert incombustible material or device used to confine or separate explosives in a drill hole, or to cover explosives in mud-capping.
-Typically, this a rock gravel material
+A blasting agent is any material or mixture consisting of a fuel and oxidizer used for blasting, but not classified an explosive and in which none of the ingredients is classified as an explosive provided the furnished (mixed) product cannot be detonated with a No. 8 test blasting cap when confined.
+A common blasting agent presently in use is a mixture of ammonium nitrate (NH(4) NO(3)) and carbonaceous combustibles, such as fuel oil or coal, and may either be procured, premixed and packaged from explosives companies or mixed in the field.

+Blasting cap

+A metallic tube closed at one end, containing a charge of one or more detonating compounds, and designed for and capable of detonation from the sparks or flame from a safety fuse inserted and crimped into the open end

+A flexible cord containing a center core of high explosives which when detonated, will have sufficient strength to detonate other cap - sensitive explosives with which it is in contact